 10. Improve Your Site Speed

 One of the most frustrating aspects of SEO is Site Speed and Core Web Vitals, which Google announced a few years ago was officially a ranking factor.
 Website owners can get Core Web Vitals scores with Google’s PageSpeed Insights tool where the report even shows actions you can take to improve your site speed.
-The problem is many of these recommendations are extremely technical.
+The challenge is many of these recommendations are extremely technical.

 Whether you are an SEO professional or a site owner, I suggest focusing on the largest opportunities and trying whatever you can to improve speed even if it’s just by a second or two.
-Although site speed (part of Core Web Vitals) isn’t among the most important ranking factors at the moment, it very well could become more important in the future.
+Although Site Speed (part of Core Web Vitals) isn’t among the most important ranking factors at the moment, it very well could become more important in the future.